Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Confounding POMDPs problems

 At each step, the agent makes a discrete move either left, right or forward.
 The forward action is equivalent to the wait-action of the CT-graph while left/right are decisions.
 To help with exploration speed, the backward action is disabled and a step forward after each turn action is performed.
 Stepping forward after each turn means: i) the agent can only take one turn in a decision point; ii) if a left/right action is taken in a corridor, the episode is terminated.
 Those two simplifications stopped the agent from rotating on the spot during exploration.

-\paragraph{Malmo as a confounding POMDP problem.} The problem in MALMO is a confounding POMDP as some corridor states look similar to each other regardless of the location in the maze, and therefore affect the ability to compute the TD-error.
-For example the corridor after the first turning point looks exactly the same regardless of whether the agent chose the left or right action.
+\paragraph{Malmo as a confounding POMDP problem.} The problem in Malmo is a confounding POMDP as the some corridor states look similar to each other regardless of the location in the maze, and therefore affect the ability to compute the TD-error.
+For example, the corridor after the first turning point looks the same regardless of whether the agent chose the left or right action.
 While histories are easier to use here than in the CT-graph, it is still challenging to extract what is useful to remember due to the same observations appearing at different places in the problem space.